pradeepkumargl/docs-csm/background/ncn.md

 | :------: | :------------: |
 | All | `<varies>` |

+Sets the hostname for the node within the initramFS.

 ##### `rd.net.timeout.carrier`

 | NCN Type | Default Value(s) |
 | :------: | :------------: |
 | All | `120` (seconds) |

+The amount of time dracut will wait for a carrier to come up on a requested device.

 ##### `rd.net.timeout.ifup`